 The ICES unit will address integrated multi-carrier systems, virtual power plants, energy communities, smart grids, multi-terminal DC and hybrid AC/DC networks, resilient grids, electrical transportation, and zero energy buildings, including market applications and regulations for the green economy.
 It will also take into account the psychology and ethics of new energy systems.

-Energy systems must transition from a carbon-based centralized unidirectional model to a renewable-based distributed multi-directional model.
+Energy systems must transition from a carbon-based centralised unidirectional model to a renewable-based distributed multi-directional model.

 Some of the main research challenges affecting this transition are:

-The ICES research unit is organized around three main pillars, i.e., two research groups and a set of transversal resources.
+The ICES research unit is organised around three main pillars, i.e., two research groups and a set of transversal resources.

 The Sustainable Energy Systems research group seeks ways of increasing the flexibility, efficiency, sustainability, reliability and social acceptance of increasingly complex and dynamic energy systems, which will mainly be powered by renewable energy sources such as solar energy, wind power or bioenergy.

-The Active Power Grid research group relies on an evolutionary conception of power infrastructures to enable an efficient and reliable realization of automatized energy systems.
+The Active Power Grid research group relies on an evolutionary conception of power infrastructures to enable an efficient and reliable realisation of automatised energy systems.

 The transversal resources consist of research scientists and engineers working on the following elements: